The workplace is changing, we’re moving away from the traditional working environment and moving towards a more flexible way of working.

 The insights gathered will help you gauge how people are feeling and allow you to build relevant action plans.
 This will help you to motivate employees and have people pulling in the same direction in no time at all.

-The purpose of these focus groups should be to allow staff of varying levels to have a say in how to improve happiness within the workplace.
+The purpose of these focus groups should be to allow staff of varying levels to have a say in how to improve happiness in the workplace.

 Why not go one step further?